Alan Messer has been photographing musicians for five decades.

 During the ’80's, Alan Messer’s career soared as a prolific primary Nashville photographer, often shooting a session or an album cover every day.
 Some of those sessions were in his studio or in Austin, Texas with Stevie Ray Vaughan, Willie Nelson or Joe Ely.

-Alan, an acclaimed photographer, has hundreds of albums and CD's to his credit and a Grammy for album packaging photography/design.
-Some musicians photographed, are: John Lennon, George Harrison, Keith Richards, Rolling Stones, Small Faces, Iggy Pop, David Bowie, The Who, Diana Ross, Deep Purple, Elton John, Bill Haley, Bob Marley, Jim Morrison, James Brown, Johnny Cash, Willie Nelson, Waylon Jennings, George Jones, Kris Kristofferson, Steve Earle, Tanya Tucker, Stevie Ray Vaughan, Lucinda Williams, Merle Haggard, Bill Monroe, Dwight Yoakam, Joe Ely, ....
+Alan, an acclaimed music photographer, has hundreds of albums and CD's to his credit and a Grammy for album packaging photography/design.
+Musicians he has photographed include John Lennon, George Harrison, Keith Richards, Rolling Stones, Small Faces, Iggy Pop, David Bowie, The Who, Diana Ross, Deep Purple, Elton John, Bill Haley, Bob Marley, Jim Morrison, James Brown, Johnny Cash, Willie Nelson, Waylon Jennings, George Jones, Kris Kristofferson, Steve Earle, Tanya Tucker and Stevie Ray Vaughan.

-Alan always carries a camera.
-Currently, he is working on his archives, documentary and books.
-Every picture has a story.
+Alan always carries a camera wherever he goes.
+Currently, he is working on his archives, books and a documentary.

 He believes "Every picture has a story".
 Our Alan Messer limited edition music print collection includes shots of Keith Richards, B.B King, Johnny Cash and The Beatles.